 CHYNNA TURNER | ASSISTANT COACH

-Chynna Turner enters her second season as the UT Tyler women's basketball assistant coach after helping head coach Kendra Hassell and the Patriots to the NCAA Division III Elite 8 for the first time in program history and finishing the 2015-16 season with an incredible 30-2 overall record.
+Chynna Turner enters her third season as the UT Tyler women's basketball assistant coach after helping head coach Kendra Hassell and the Patriots to the NCAA Division III Elite 8 for the first time in program history and finishing the 2015-16 season with an incredible 30-2 overall record.
+Turner and Hassell are 50-9 in their first two seasons at UT Tyler.

 The Patriots went 15-0 in conference play and then earned NCAA tournament wins over UC Santa Cruz, Claremont-Mudd-Scripps and No. 2-ranked George Fox.
 The historic season was on a 22-game winning streak before the Patriots took an 80-74 loss to Wartburg in the Elite 8 – just one win from the NCAA Final Four.